Soukaina Collections Crochet Pattern Business Income and Traffic

-I this report, you will only find the online traffic and income side of my crochet business.
+In this report, you will only find the online traffic and income side of my crochet business.
 I put the offline part on hold anyway.
-I didn’t sell any finished crochet handmade items offline lately because I’m focusing on my online business.
+I haven’t sell any finished crochet handmade items offline lately because I’m focusing on my online business.

 Ok, enough talking…